after a journey that no one can take for us or spare us."

 A Spirit Walk is as much a literal as well as a figurative right of passage.
 It is a pilgrimage from one state of being to another.
 While it may involve a journey from what you have come to know as home, it is also a journey to return home, to the spiritual home that you wandered from in the course of living.

 A Spirit Walk is not a linear journey.
-You will encounter many detours and travel down many roads, often taking new paths and sometimes returning to old ones.
+You will journey down many roads and experience many detours, often taking new paths and sometimes returning to old ones.
 In the end, you will find that you have come full circle, returning to where you began.

-If you can turn away from the illusions of the world and reawaken to the awareness of the truth that has always been within you, then your Spirit Walk will have returned you to the harmony of body, mind and spirit that the course of living has enticed you from and returned you home to your true Way.
+If you can turn away from the illusions of the world and reawaken to the awareness of the truth that has always been within you, then your Spirit Walk will return you to the harmony of body, mind and spirit, that the course of living has seduced you away from, and it will have you brought back to your true way.

 Shamanism is not a religion; it is a way of being.
 It is the direct experience of spiritual knowledge that comes from journeys within and through the "shamanic state of consciousness" or “shamanic ecstasy”, which are transcendental states of consciousness, entered into in order to reach other, more mystical realities.